JuhaLuukkonen/react-redux-notes-app/README.md

 Deployed: https://juhan-react-redux-notes-app.herokuapp.com/

+You can change destination folder from browsers extra settings and from downloads section to ask where and what format to save(gif, png, jpg, jpeg)

 # React-Redux Notes Application

 This is the official repository of the application built in the second part of the Medium article